A Study Comparing GLIADEL to Stereotactic Radiosurgery in Metastatic Brain Disease

 Detailed Description

-100 Adult subjects with one to four metastatic brain tumors with one tumor needing resection will be enrolled.
-Subjects with prior radiation, lymphoma, small cell, germ cell, unknown primary, or anaplastic thyroid diagnoses will be ineligible.
+100 adult participants with one to four metastatic brain tumors with one tumor needing resection will be enrolled.
+Participants with prior radiation, lymphoma, small cell, germ cell, unknown primary, or anaplastic thyroid diagnoses will be ineligible.
 Life expectancy should be greater than 3 months.

-Subjects will be evaluated pre-operatively with MRI brain and neuropsychological testing and will have immediate post-op MRI for extent of resection (EOR) determination.
-Subjects will have SRS to the resection cavity if no GLIADEL was placed and all will have SRS to any other lesions.
+Participants will be evaluated pre-operatively with Magnetic resonance imaging (MRI) brain and neuropsychological testing and will have immediate post-op MRI for extent of resection (EOR) determination.
+Participants will have SRS to the resection cavity if no GLIADEL was placed and all will have SRS to any other lesions.
 They will be followed at set intervals to evaluate for local recurrence and neurocognitive changes.
 The genome of the metastatic brain tumor will be compared to their primary and germline for identification of alterations.

 Study Type